Cas Banaszek

-Casimir Joseph Banaszek (October 24, 1945 – December 4, 2019) was an American professional football player who was an offensive lineman for 10 seasons with the San Francisco 49ers.
-He played his college football for the Northwestern Wildcats, and was named to the Chicagoland Sports Hall of Fame.
-Banaszek died of cancer on December 4, 2019.
+Casimir Joseph Banaszek Jr. (October 24, 1945 – December 4, 2019) was an American professional football player who was an offensive lineman for 10 seasons (1968 to 1977) with the San Francisco 49ers.
+He was named All-National Football Conference in 1970 and 1971.
+The 49ers' 1970 offensive line, known as "The Protectors", set an NFL record at the time by only allowing eight quarterback sacks in a 14-game season; and allowed only 11 the following year.
+Banaszek played his college football for the Northwestern Wildcats as a tight end, where he set the school record for most career pass receptions.
+In 2007, he was named to the Chicagoland Sports Hall of Fame.